icon

 Deleting Faxes

-• Users have the ability to remove faxes from their Inbound History by checking the box next to the fax they want to delete then clicking the Delete button
+• Users can remove faxes from their Inbound History by checking the box next to the fax they want to delete and then clicking the Delete button

 • Once deleted, faxes are visible by clicking the Deleted folder view